Tommy Dylan

 I am particularly interested in collaboration and in the situated use of prototypes, valuing opportunities to work alongside participants and to observe how artefacts operate in everyday settings over time.

-This site serves as an introduction to my work and a working archive.
+This site serves as an introduction to my work and a working archive of practice.
+A full list of publications is available on Google Scholar.

 Ongoing Work